National Observatory (Brazil): History

 On September 28, 1913, was signed the Minutes of the foundation stone of the new National Observatory on the Colina de São Januário (Hill of São Januário), in Rio de Janeiro.
 In 1915, we implemented the Magnetic Observatory Brooms in Rio de Janeiro, today integrated into the structure of ON.
 In 1921, Directorate of Meteorology had separated the two areas that composed it, giving rise to two institutes: one devoted to meteorology, called Directorate of Meteorology, and another to astronomy, geophysics and metrology, which retained the name National Observatory.
 That year, he received a visit from Albert Einstein, during his stay in Brazil.
 In 1922, the NB was transferred from Castle Hill, current Esplanada do Castelo, to the Hill of São Januário, in Saint Kitts, where he currently is still installed.
 It was the end of a demand initiated by Liais, fifty years before, adequate facilities for the Observatory.

 In 1930, the National Observatory became part of the newly created Ministry of Education and Culture (MEC).
 In 1955, ON broadened its research in terrestrial magnetism with running an observatory on the island of Tatuoca at the mouth of the Amazonas River.

 In 1972, FINEP approved a project to install an astrophysical observatory, to be installed in Brasópolis, Minas Gerais.
 On April 22, 1980 was already installed and starting operations one cassegrain-reflector coudé of 1.60 meters (diameter of the main mirror).
-In February 1981, Dr. JA de Freitas Pacheco, director of ON, opened a site under the name Brazilian Astrophysical Observatory (OAB).
+In February 1981, JA de Freitas Pacheco, director of ON, opened a site under the name Brazilian Astrophysical Observatory (OAB).
 On March 13, 1985, the OAB was dismembered from ON, giving rise to the current National Laboratory for Astrophysics (LNA).

 In 2003 was inaugurated the new premises of ON's Service Time, in Building Carlos Lacombe campus.
 In May 2004, ON started another service, the Time Stamp.